aliBenhenia/ft_transcendence/README.md

 In this setup, the base URL of the API (`NEXT_PUBLIC_API_URL`) is configurable via environment variables in the `docker-compose.yml` file.
 By default, it points to `localhost`, but you can update it with your local IP or external domain.

 ---
+## you can change from dev mode to produc mode in frontend dockerfile (now prod commented in dockerfile)
+---
 ## Create `.env` File in Next.js (Frontend) Root

 Create a `.env` file in the root directory of your **Next.js** project and add the following environment variable: